remeessalam/instagram-clone/Readme.md

 -git pull origin development
 -git merge signuppage -> We are right now in development branch and merging the signupPageUpdate to development branch -git push origin development

+# Sidebar

+- Sidebar look almost look like instagram.
+- Sidebar and right side component also make good.
+  ! make selected tab bold.
+  ! collapse the side when some tab's clicked.